-If you want to see our trekking equipment I suggest you not to spread us too much on this page.
-Instead, I invite you to read the different posts we have made on this topict:
+If you want to see our hiking gear, we won't go into too many details here.
+Instead, I invite you to read the different posts we wrote about this:

 - Our complete equipment for the via alpina: a one-month trek in August 2017 in our beautiful Swiss Alps.
 We had our tent and all the hiking gear, but as we used to go through villages regularly, carrying food was not too much of an issue.